-CO-Gas Safety’s data of unintentional deaths and injuries from CO from all fuels.
+CO-Gas Safety collects data of unintentional deaths and injuries from CO produced by the combustion of any and ALL fuels.

 Please also see List of the Named Deaths.